Guaranteed Insurability Rider

-A rider is a provision which enhances the benefits offered by a life insurance policy.
+A rider is a provision that enhances the benefits offered by a life insurance policy.
 Life insurance needs, as you know, tend to differ from one person to another.

 What is a Guaranteed Insurability Rider?

-A guaranteed insurability rider, commonly referred to as a GI rider, allows you to increase your policy’s death benefit at certain points in the future – without going through an exam or answering any health questions.
+A guaranteed insurability rider allows you to increase your policy’s death benefit at certain points in the future – without going through an exam or answering any health questions.
 In other words, you can buy additional coverage without proving your insurability.